Hfs2024/QuickPy/README.md

 * **Challenge Yourself:** Test your knowledge with built-in Python quizzes.

 ## ⚠️ Warning
 > **Note:** QuickPy is currently in **Beta**.
-I are working hard to improve the experience, so some features might still be under development.
+I am working hard to improve the experience, so some features might still be under development.
 Stay tuned for updates! 🛠️

 ---
 **Created by Codemaster, aged 13** 👊